Medically reviewed by Drugs.com. Last updated on Nov 28, 2019.

 • Discuss specific use of drug and side effects with patient as it relates to treatment.
 (HCAHPS: During this hospital stay, were you given any medicine that you had not taken before?
 Before giving you any new medicine, how often did hospital staff tell you what the medicine was for?
 How often did hospital staff describe possible side effects in a way you could understand?)

-• Patient may experience joint pain, headache, abdominal pain, mouth pain, pharyngitis, cough, loss of strength and energy, anxiety, hair loss, or rhinitis.
-Have patient report immediately to prescriber chest pain, dizziness, passing out, tachycardia, flushing, urinary incontinence, fecal incontinence, skin rash, itching, facial edema, chest tightness, throat tightness, wheezing, difficulty breathing, severe nausea, vomiting, diarrhea, skin reaction, or severe injection site irritation (HCAHPS).
+• Patient may experience joint pain, headache, abdominal pain, mouth pain, sore throat, cough, loss of strength and energy, anxiety, hair loss, or stuffy nose.
+Have patient report immediately to prescriber chest pain, dizziness, passing out, fast heartbeat, flushing, leaking of urine, leaking of stool, skin rash, itching, facial edema, chest tightness, throat tightness, wheezing, difficulty breathing, severe nausea, vomiting, diarrhea, skin reaction, or severe injection site irritation (HCAHPS).

 • Educate patient about signs of a significant reaction (eg, wheezing; chest tightness; fever; itching; bad cough; blue skin color; seizures; or swelling of face, lips, tongue, or throat).
 Note: This is not a comprehensive list of all side effects.
 Patient should consult prescriber for additional questions.